Alternatives for the $q$-matroid axioms of independent spaces, bases, and spanning spaces: Abstract

 \section{Abstract}

 It is well known that in $q$-matroids, axioms for independent spaces, bases, and spanning spaces differ from the classical case of matroids, since the straightforward $q$-analogue of the classical axioms does not give a $q$-matroid.
-For this reason, a fourth axiom have been proposed.
+For this reason, a fourth axiom has been proposed.
 In this paper we show how we can describe these spaces with only three axioms, providing two alternative ways to do that.
+As an application, we show direct cryptomorphisms between independent spaces and circuits and between independent spaces and bases.
+This version contains corrections to the published version.